Timwi/KtaneSouvenir/documentation.md

 Before making any questions, you *must* wait for the module to be solved.
 You can use `yield return WaitForSolve;` to do this.
 For modules where this is not possible (such as bosses), either specify the solve order manually or give a differently formatted module name.
 For example, *Forget Me Not* will use a phrase such as “the Forget Me Not which displayed a 5 in the first stage” to identify the specific module.
+It's okay to specify a formatted module name when only one of that module is on the bomb; Souvenir will simply ignore the specified formatted name.

 ### No questions